mattiazaffalon/dbt-codegen-dl/README.md

 ```

 ## Setup dbt environment
 In order to use dbt cli, you need to setup a profiles.yml file to tell dbt how to connect to the database target of the transformations.
-Follow this link for details on how to create the profiles.yml file that suits your needs.
+Follow this link for details on how to create the profiles.yml file that suits your needs: https://docs.getdbt.com/reference/profiles.yml.

 Below is a sample profile used to connect to a BigQuery dataset:
 ```